johnclarkhon/PA3-Python-Data-Analysis/README.md

 2. Display the row that contains the ‘Model’ of ‘Mazda RX4’.
 3. How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?
 4. Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.
+5. Save the file as python, refer on Honrado_Pandas-P2.py